Pas De La Casa Ski Resort

 The first thing most people mention about Pas de la Casa is its duty-free status.
-Quite simply, it’s a great place to buy cheap alcohol – and tobacco, perfumes, electrical goods and anything else that normally has VAT or some other tax loaded onto its price.
+Quite simply, it’s a good place to buy cheap alcohol – and tobacco, perfumes, electrical goods and anything else that normally has VAT or some other tax loaded onto its price.
 And inexpensive alcohol is a proven way to kick-start a party, and that’s the other thing Pas de la Casa is famous for.
-And whilst the apres-ski scene is neither pretty nor classy, it can be fun if you enjoy free vodka shots.
-And if you’re too old and sensible for this kind of holiday, try neighbouring Grau Roig or Soldeu instead which are much less boisterous.
+And whilst neither the resort nor its apres-ski scene are pretty, they can be fun, particularly if you like free vodka shots.
+And if you’re too old and sensible for that kind of holiday, try neighbouring Soldeu instead which is quieter and classier.

-But for most skiers Grandvalira has all the skiing they need: as well as being a large ski area, it's also a high one, especially around Pas de la Casa, which is situated at 2100m above sea level, and that's high by both Alpine and Pyrenean standards.
-The Grandvalira slopes also mostly face North and there are plenty of snowguns, so the pistes are pretty much snowsure.
+As well as being a large ski area, Grandvalira is also a high one, especially around Pas de la Casa itself, which is situated at 2050m above sea level, making it one of the highest ski resorts in Europe.
+The Grandvalira slopes also mostly face north and there is a lot of artificial snowmaking too, so the pistes should remain skiable into April.

-Ski & Board Hire in Pas de la Casa
+- Discounted Ski & Snowboard Rental in Pas de la Casa:

-Thee are plenty of equipment rental shops near the lifts and along the main drag, but they tend not to compete on price if you simply walk into them when you arrive.
-To get a bargain, you have to book online in advance.
-SKISET has a number of outlets in Pas de la Casa and will give discounts of up to 50% on ski hire if you book online in advance here.
+- SKISET has a number of ski hire outlets in Pas de la Casa and will give discounts of up to 50% on ski hire if you book online in advance here